-The 2021 College Football Peach Bowl is between Michigan State and Pittsburgh this Thursday, December 30th, at 7:00 pm EST on ESPN.
+The 2022 Peach Bowl is between Georgia and Ohio State this Saturday, December 31st, at 8:00 PM EST on ESPN.
 Read on to learn how to watch the game for free!

 You can see our full college bowl TV schedule for all the options on watching college football through the bowl season.
 We provide all the options for watching The Peach Bowl below.

 How To Watch Georgia vs. Ohio State

 You can watch The Peach Bowl on ESPN using any of the streaming services below.
 You can also check out our guide on how to watch ESPN without cable.